South Africa Visa Information

-National passport (diplomatic, official, service or ordinary) holders of the following countries are not required to hold a visa in respect of purposes for which a visitor’s permit may be issued for an intended stay of 90 days and when in transit:
+Holders of a national passport (diplomatic, official or ordinary) of the following countries / territories / international organisations are not required to hold a visa in respect of purposes for which a visitor’s permit may be issued for an intended stay of 90 days or less and when in transit:

-The passport holders of the following countries are not required to hold a visa in respect of purposes for which a visitor’s permit may be issued for an intended stay of 90 days and when in transit:
+Holder of a national passport (diplomatic, official and ordinary) of the following countries / territories / international organisations are not required to hold a visa in respect of purposes for which a visitor’s permit may be issued for an intended stay of 30 days or less and when in transit:

-- Antigua and Barbuda, Algeria, Barbados, Belize, Benin, Bolivia, Cape Verde, Costa Rica, Cyprus, Gabon, Guyana, Egypt, Hong Kong (Only with regard to holders of Hong Kong British Nationals Overseas passports and Hong Kong Special Administrative Region passports), Hungary, Ivory Coast, Jordan, Kenya, Lesotho, Macau (Only with regard to holders of Macau Special Administrative Region passports (MSAR), Madagascar, Malaysia, Malawi, Maldives, Mauritius, Morocco, Namibia, Peru, Seychelles, Slovak Republic, Rwanda, South Korea, Swaziland, Thailand, Turkey, Zambia, Zimbabwe (Only in respect of government officials, including police on cross border investigation).
+- Antigua and Barbuda, Bahamas (only ordinary passport holders), Barbados, Belize, Benin, Bolivia, Cape Verde, Costa Rica, Cyprus, Gabon, Guyana, Hong Kong (only with regard to holders of Hong Kong British National Overseas passports and Hong Kong Special Administrative Region passports), Hungary, Jordan, Lesotho, Macau (only with regard to holders of Macau Special Administrative Region passports (MSAR)), Malaysia, Malawi, Maldives, Mauritius, Mozambique, Peru, Poland, Seychelles, Slovak Republic, South Korea, Swaziland, Thailand, Turkey.

 Visas are not required by passport holders of:

-– Passport valid for no less than 30 days upon completion of study.
+- A passport valid for no less than 30 days after the expiry of intended visit

-- An official letter from the institution confirming provisional acceptance and duration of the course.
+- An official letter from the educational institution, where you intend to study, confirming provisional acceptance and the duration of the course.

 Visitor’s Permit Documentation

-1. Passport valid for no less than 30 days after the expiry of the intended visit.
+- A passport or travel document valid for no less than 30 days after the expiry of your intended visit

-5. Statement and/or documentation confirming purpose and duration of visit.
+- Statement and/or documentation confirming the purpose and duration of your visit

-7. Proof of financial means in the form of:
+- Proof of financial means to pay for your living expenses while in South Africa in the form of: